 Ed and Lena had no children, but spent much time with various nephews and nieces.
 After Ed’s death in 1942, Lena and nephew Charlie O’Brien were involved in several business ventures.
 Lena donated land to expand the cemetery on the east, next to the roadway, then again a strip of land on the south side for a very small sum or by donation, so that an east-west road could be built in the cemetery.
 Lena died in 1960, and both she and Ed are buried in the J. S. Parker Cemetery.

 Lena had sold the property to Bels & Minnie Lyttle in about 1948, prior to her death.
 Bels and Minnie had two daughters, Betty and Leila.
 After Bels and Minnie died, the property passed on to the two girls.
 They had married twin brothers, Ray & Roy Peaslee, in a double ceremony.
 Betty was married to Roy (who died in 2002) and Leila married Ray.
 Betty and Roy lived in the original Pouppirt house, and Leila and Ray lived in a newer house behind the Walgreens store on Parker Road.
 Leila died in May of 2005, and Ray sold out their part of the property in 2008, moving out of state.
-At this point in time, Betty continues to live in the old Pouppirt house.
+At this point in time, the property has been sold to a developer and the house will likely be demolished.

 Information for this brief was obtained from Our Heritage by the Douglas County Historical Society, A Guide to Historic Sites in the Parker Area by Frank B. McLaughlin, personal interviews with old-time Parker resident Jean Martin, and various articles from Record Journal.